RGBCube/color.v/README.md

 [Docs](https://rgbcube.github.io/docs/color)

-<big>A V library to aid in printing colored text to the terminal.</big>
+A V library to aid in printing colored text to the terminal.

 </div>